-Dr. Amir Hussain is an Associate Professor of Theological Studies at Loyola Marymount University (LMU) and the chairperson of CFGU Board of Scholars.
+Dr. Amir Hussain is Professor of Theological Studies at Loyola Marymount University (LMU) and the chairperson of CFGU Board of Scholars.
 His research focuses on Muslim communities in North America.
 Dr. Hussain teaches and publishes about Islam and Muslim lives.
 He also teaches about comparative religion and interfaith dialogue.

 Professor Hussain received his B.Sc., M.A. and Ph.
 D. all from University of Toronto, Canada.
 Previously he had taught at California State University at Northridge, California.